spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 3. If needed, the `useMiddleware` function allows you to inject a custom middleware, in case you need to execute something else.
 By default, it will use a middleware like the one defined [here](https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/authenticate-api-requests.md).

-**NOTE**: The usage of the middleware is meant to be used in production enviroments, when `NODE_ENV` is set to `production`.
-While working in development with a `guest` user, please set this environment variable to another value (like `development`), so the authorization won't fail due to an invalid token.
+**NOTE**: The usage of the middleware is meant to be used in production environments (when `NODE_ENV` is set to `production`).
+If you're working in development with a `guest` user, please set this environment variable to another value (like `development`), so the authorization won't fail due to an invalid token.

-Once this setup is done, you will need to extend the permission policy to check for the available permissions and `ALLOW` or `DENY` the access to any data you want.
-This step is completely up to the end user, as the way of obtaining this permissions might differ from every company.
-The following example would allow to list all the buckets and keys, but deny downloading the objects:
+Once this setup is done, you will need to extend the permission policy to check for the available permissions and `ALLOW` or `DENY` access to any data you want.
+This step is completely up to the end user, as the way of obtaining these permissions might differ for every company.
+The following example would allow listing all the buckets and keys, but deny downloading and previewing the objects:

 ```typescript
   // In packages/backend/src/plugins/permission.ts